fhir-fli/fhir_auth/README.md

 3. App Launch URI is only important if you're going to do deep linking, which I haven't setup yet
 4. App redirect (given above API): ```com.myshiny.newapp://callback``` (or again, ```com.myshiny.newapp:/callback``` for goole)
 5. You'll need to choose your own scopes, I've gone with: ```launch patient/Patient.* openid profile offline_access user/Patient.*```
-6. You should add users, although this isn't required
+6. You could add users, although this isn't required
 7. Should be able to launch and login as you normally would

 ## Suggestions and Complaints